adbayb/stack/stack/README.md

 `Stack` allows creating an NPM project in a **quick**, **easy** and **opinionated** way with:

 -   A unified monorepo-driven and git-driven approach for all kinds of projects (single-purpose library, multiple libraries, application(s), ...)
--   Support for several templates application (for now, only a default template is available but others can be added later)
+-   Support for several application templates (for now, only a default template is available, but others can be added later)
 -   Standardized file structure including optional folder creation such as `examples`, `packages`, ...
 -   Enable all project lifecycle steps with commands from the setup, check, fix, build, and test to the versioning and release
 -   Built-in configuration preset setup (including Node/NPM runtime, Git ignore/hooks, TypeScript, ESLint, Prettier, EditorConfig, Renovate, Changesets, and VSCode)